Harbormaster-AI/techstacks/Angular7/angular.files/README.md

 ### Install the Angular CLI

-The realMethods Angular technology stack was developed and tested for Angular 7.
+The Harbormaster Angular technology stack was developed and tested for Angular 7.

 If you have an older version of Angular, you should consider un-installing it in favor of Angular v7: